gharams19/PopMatch/Sprint_Plan3.md

 Finished up the login and sign up view controllers by adding tap recognizers and text field return functions.

-Started working on the lobby view controller and came up with a specific animation that might be used later for other parts.
+Started working on the lobby view controller by looking into animation in xcode.

 Commits: (I had some merging problems with master, so some of my commits are on Wai Hei Ngan's account since he helped with the merge)

 https://github.com/ECS189E/project-w21-big-bang-theory/commit/470120918ff4aac6e496c060d317406a20090ae6#diff-f0bd699b419718c4f95799f8863e0376a21d0daef476803700ec894ba624053a

-https://github.com/ECS189E/project-w21-big-bang-theory/commit/1d249950a2bc0867a5f030ab5ef1b263adb6f804 (On my own branch for now)
+https://github.com/ECS189E/project-w21-big-bang-theory/commit/1d249950a2bc0867a5f030ab5ef1b263adb6f804 (On my branch for now)

+https://github.com/ECS189E/project-w21-big-bang-theory/commit/06eb1f66e982b3ca981c1515abe3f4e081e8e514 (On my branch for now)

 **Gharam Alsaedi** -